Elements makes you productive creating great apps and software projects.

 Elements is great for developing on any of the platforms above – but it also, and particularly, shines when you are targeting two or more platforms.

-To help writing code that can be shared across two more of the platforms, Elements includes Sugar, an open source cross-platform helper library.
+To help writing code that can be shared across two more of the platforms, Elements includes Elements RTL, our new open source cross-platform helper library.

 These cross-platform APIs are applied toll-free and cast automatically, making it easy to write platform-specific code on the higher levels of your application, but working with the same base objects using platform-independent APIs in lower-level shared code — without any runtime overhead.

-If you develop mainly on Windows, Elements integrates into Visual Studio, a great IDE created by Microsoft which provides a sophisticated and extensive developer experience, including visual designers for creating Windows GUI apps in WinForms and WPF, and for ASP.NET.
+If you develop mainly on Windows, Elements integrates into Visual Studio, the open IDE from Microsoft which provides a sophisticated and extensive developer experience, including visual designers for creating Windows GUI apps in WinForms and WPF, and for ASP.NET.